U.S. charities and donor-advised funds

-A new report shows that most U.S. public charities have received at least one grant from a donor-advised fund (DAF).
+A new report shows that most U.S. charities have received at least one grant from a donor-advised fund (DAF).
 The report also finds that most—including those that have received gifts from a DAF—have concerns about these philanthropic vehicles.

 Published October 7, 2020, Nonprofits and Donor-Advised Funds: Perceptions and Potential Impacts examines charities’ perceptions of and experiences with donor-advised funds.
 Researchers from the University of Indiana Lilly School of Philanthropy conducted a national survey, which produced usable responses from 448 charities.
-These organizations ranged in size from revenues of $100,000 to more than $50 million, represented all subsectors, and were located in all U.S. regions.
+These U.S. charities ranged in size from revenues of $100,000 to more than $50 million, represented all subsectors, and were located in all U.S. regions.
 The researchers also interviewed leaders and development staff at six nonprofits of varying revenue sizes, subsectors, and locations.
 A grant from Schwab Charitable funded this work.

 - Some 70 percent of the respondents have received at least one grant from a DAF during the past three years.

 - Some 60 percent expressed concerns about DAFs.
 The most common issue was inability to communicate directly with donors who give through DAFs.

 - Respondents that have received a DAF grant were more positive about DAFs and had fewer concerns about them than charities that had not received a DAF gift.

 - Many charities, especially those with incomes under $100,000, don’t understand what DAFs are and how they work.

 - U.S. charities that solicited for DAF grants were more than twice as likely to receive them as charities that did not specifically target DAF giving.